 - What counts as an emergency expense in Australia?

 - True emergencies are unexpected, unavoidable, and urgent: losing your job, a major medical or dental bill not covered by Medicare or private health, essential car or appliance repairs, or a sudden family emergency requiring travel.
-Planned expenses — even large ones like holidays or car registration — should come from a separate savings account, not your emergency fund.
+Planned expenses, even large ones like holidays or car registration, should come from a separate savings account, not your emergency fund.
 The test is: would you be in serious trouble without this money right now, through no fault of your own?

 - Is 3 months or 6 months the right emergency fund target?

 - 3 months suits Australian employees in stable, high-demand fields (healthcare, IT, government, teaching) where re-employment is relatively quick.
-6 months is better for most people — it covers a longer job search, a health event, or overlapping crises.
+6 months is better for most people, as it covers a longer job search, a health event, or overlapping crises.
 9–12 months is appropriate for self-employed Australians, contractors, those in cyclical industries (mining, construction, hospitality), single-income families, or anyone who would struggle to find work quickly.
 When in doubt, target 6 months.

 - Should I invest my emergency fund to earn more?